• Home

 • Recipes

-You are here: Home / Food and Recipes / Breakfast / Very Veggie Egg Salad Omelet
+You are here: Home / Food and Recipes / Breakfast / Very Veggie Egg Salad Scramble Recipe

 A typical “American style” omelet is usually several eggs mixed with cheese, sausage, or tiny bits of vegetables.
-The type of omelet I love to make is mostly vegetables with only one or two eggs.
-I call it my very veggie egg salad omelet.
-It’s very veggie because I mix in whatever vegetables I have on hand.
+The type of omelet I love to make always includes vegetables with only one or two eggs.
+I call it my very veggie egg salad scramble.
+I mix in whatever vegetables I have on hand.
 This time I threw in mushrooms, shallots, cabbage, and red peppers.

 Vegetable Egg Omelette